isomerpages/nlb-curiocity/_sample/Seat of British Colonial Rule.md

 -----

 <details>
 <summary><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#f43c18">Despite being a simple structure, Raffles enjoyed staying in his bungalow on Fort Canning Hil.
-In fact, he liked it so much that he even suggested in his <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=13606908" target="_blank">letter</a> to William Marsden dated 21 January 1823 that he wanted to be buried there.
+In fact, he liked it so much that he even suggested in his letter to William Marsden dated 21 January 1823 that he wanted to be buried there.
 Click or tap <span style="font-weight: 700; text-decoration:underline; color:#4372d6">HERE</span> to read what Raffles wrote.
 (Source: <a href="https://eservice.nlb.gov.sg/item_holding.aspx?bid=13606908" target="_blank">National Archives of Singapore</a>)</span></summary>

 <br>